bymunajat/bymunajat/README.md

 # Hello there! 👋 I'm Munajat

 Welcome to my GitHub!
-I'm Munajat, a passionate IT project manager and Back End Developer.
+I'm Munajat, a passionate IT project manager.
 Here you'll find a variety of projects that showcase my skills and interests in technology and software development.

 ## Contact